dimak01/sharp-bridge/README.md

 ### Coverage Report

 Automated coverage reports are published to GitHub Pages using the workflow in `.github/workflows/ci.yml`.
-In the repository settings, choose **GitHub Actions** as the Pages source.
+Enable GitHub Pages in the repository settings and select **GitHub Actions** as the source.
+The workflow deploys the site to the `gh-pages` branch.
 After the CI workflow runs, view the latest report at:

 ```
 https://<OWNER>.github.io/<REPO>/